How Much Does a Wet Room Cost?

 What is the Cost of Installing a Wet Room?

-Let's take a look at labour costs and timescales.
+Let's take a look at labour costs and timescales for wet room installation.

 Depending on the size and difficulty of the job, you may need more contractors for the work, or the work may take longer.
 This can result in higher labour costs due to the additional labourers or extra time on the job.